Lab 1: Five-Bit Numeric Display

 - Post-lab survey on Canvas is due at the same time as the report

-This handout assumes both students have successfully completed all of previous parts of the lab.
+This handout assumes both students have successfully completed Parts A, B, and C.

 What do we do if we did not finish Part C or forgot to collect some data?